AI Features Guide

 - • Suggests improvements for idempotency handling

-- • Updates AI context with security findings
+- • Saves context atoms with security findings

-- • Reads Claude's security recommendations from AI context
+- • Reads Claude's security recommendations from context atoms

 - • Applies improvements to webhook handling and idempotency